tyleretters/nor.the-rn.info/_posts/2024-01-04-building-an-interactive-discography.md

 Over winter break, I decided to get certified in [React](https://react.dev/), setup an S3 bucket, and build an interactive discography for myself.

-With the turbulence of layoffs and at Bandcamp, I no longer trust the platform to be the canonical source of information about my music.
+With the turbulence and layoffs at Bandcamp, I no longer trust the platform to be the canonical source of information about my music.

 I built it with these values in mind: